BrainStormYourWayIn/sierra/README.md

 **NOTE**: This project is currently under heavy development.
 Please watch/star this repository for further updates on development.

 The first stable release will come out after `pip install sierra` is enabled.
+Provision for manual install of `setup.py` coming soon too.
 ________________________________

 ## Installation